-- A personal account that a borrower only utilizes for business activity will be treated as a business account for the purposes of determining income, provided that the borrower does not have an associated business account. - Co-mingling of personal and business accounts is not permitted. - Borrowers with personal accounts that have supporting business bank statements do not require a Uniform Expense Ratio to be deducted.
+Borrowers who do not maintain separate business and personal accounts are considered comingled.
+These accounts will be treated as business accounts for purposes of determining income.
+Utilize one of the methods below to calculate the income.

+Borrowers with personal accounts that have supporting business bank statements do not require a Uniform Expense Ratio to be deducted.